sylynder/Slice-Library/README.md

 ## Requirements

-- PHP version 5.6 or newer is recommended.
+- PHP version 7.1 or newer is recommended.
-- CodeIgniter version 2.2.1 or newer.
+- CodeIgniter version 3.1.11 or newer 3.x.x

-## Instalation
+## Installation

-To use the Slice-Library you must first copy the file located in `application/config/slice.php` to your own `application/config/` folder.
+To use the plates you must first copy the file located in `config/plates.php` to your own `application/config/` folder.
 Then, edit this file according to your configurations.
-Now, copy the file `application/libraries/Slice.php` to your own `application/libraries/` folder.
+Now, copy the file `src/Plates.php` to your own `application/libraries/` folder.
 Finally, make sure the folder `application/cache/` has a **`0664`** permission to save the compiled templates the library will produce.
+For Webby, caches are saved at `writable/cache`.

 That's all!
 Have fun!

-## Loading Slice-Library
+## Loading Plates

-Your can load the Slice-Library as you load any other library in CodeIgniter:
+Your can load the Plates as you load any other library in CodeIgniter:

 ```php
 $this->load->library('slice');